Expanded Review: WEIRD DETECTIVE, the mini-series conclusion

 The opening of Issue #5 is a shocker.
 Greene and Fayez share their deepest secrets, and it takes Greene two full pages to reveal his in detail.
 Ugh.
 Talk about a bad time for impersonations and impressions.

-The seventh of the alleged seventeen senses is revealed during a battle betweeRCO004 1476974454n two different selves — Tellurite (knowing where every part of your body is at all times).
+The seventh of the alleged seventeen senses is revealed during a battle between two different selves — Tellurite (knowing where every part of your body is at all times).
 Some creatures and devices straight out of Lovecraft make their appearance this issue at the most opportune moments.
 Devotees of Lovecraft lore will have their tentacles titillated for certain.

 The next surprise is that the story concludes with a happy ending, something that never occurs in Lovecraft stories.
 Greene attends a birthday party for Fayez’s baby, and greets them with the correct but inappropriate greeting of ‘hello, lesbians.’